agungkramawijaya/etl-edgar-ghg/README.md

 <p>
 Based on this new structure, all corresponding tables were created in <strong>PostgreSQL</strong> using <strong>DBeaver</strong>.
-The table creation script can be found here: <a href="https://github.com/agungkramawijaya/etl-edgar-ghg/raw/main/code/ghg-edgar-create-table.sql">SQL Table Creation Script</a>.
+The table creation script can be found here: <a href="https://github.com/agungkramawijaya/etl-edgar-ghg/blob/main/code/ghg-edgar-create-table.sql" target="_blank">SQL Table Creation Script</a>.
 </p>

 <h3>Data Extraction, Transformation, and Load (ETL)</h3>